xokirBios/xokirBios/README.md

 echo "Hi my name is xokirBios and i am doing some programming"

-echo "I do programming and IT infrastructure analysis"

 xokirbios@root:~$ figlet -c -f slant xokirBios
                                 __   _      ____  _